jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 > If something is removed, the space will be filled.

-Now, this emptiness, or the '&#x223d;$$I$$', desires to fill the whole universe&mdash;and it will eventually&mdash;unless the universe is infinite, for then it will be an infinite quest.
+This emptiness, or the '&#x223d;$$I$$', desires to fill the whole universe&mdash;and it will eventually&mdash;unless the universe is infinite, for then it will be an infinite quest.
 We express it in popular science as 'nature abhors a vacuum'.
 It is always seeking balance, which is a zero-energy state&mdash;or the true state of Nothingness.

 <details>
-<summary class="button  is-outlined">Note:&nbsp;<i class="fa fa-solid fa-caret-down"></i></summary>
+<summary class="button  is-outlined is-small is-rounded is-info">Note:&nbsp;<i class="fa fa-solid fa-caret-down"></i></summary>
 <p> This is actually an expression of the love that is shared by the universe.
 Also known as (the law of) attraction.
 The gravity being a specific example of that occurring between two bodies. </p>
 </details>